Terri Messman, Ph.D.

 Patricia A. Resick, Ph.D.

 After I finished my internship in Boston in 1999, I moved to St. Louis to work with Patti Resick, Ph.D., at the Center for Trauma Recovery at the University of Missouri-St. Louis.
 As a post-doctoral fellow at the Center, I conducted research and psychotherapy with victims of rape and other crimes, as well as contributed to clinical research studies testing the efficacy of Cognitive Processing Therapy (CPT), a brand of cognitive-behavioral therapy designed to treat PTSD.
 Patti and I published a case study describing how CPT can be used with patients who experienced complex trauma and PTSD.

 In 2017, I traveled to Sedona Arizona to learn more about mindful self-compassion, under the direction of Kristin Neff Ph.D. and Christopher Germer, Ph.D.
 This training was brought back to the lab, and we are currently examining whether self-compassion may be a buffer for negative outcomes related to childhood maltreatment.

 Hobbies & Interests

 I am a lover of animals and mother to four furbabies (a dog and 3 cats).
-I am a Ravenclaw at heart, as I love learning and thinking creatively.
+I am a Ravenclaw at heart, I love learning and thinking creatively.

 I enjoy nature, particularly walking my dog in the woods in the wee hours of the morning.
-I also enjoy watching professional tennis (my favorite player is Rafael Nadal) and reading (HP of course, anything by Katherine Arden, and historical fiction).
+I also enjoy watching professional tennis (my favorite player is Rafael Nadal) and reading (Especially the Winter of the Witch Trilogy by Katherine Arden, or historical fiction with strong female protagonists).
 A foundation of self-care is my meditation and yoga practice.